15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

-For those days when you're up for a little exploration, these hidden bars are just the ticket.
+For those days when you’re up for a little exploration or a secret rendezvous, these unique bars are just the ticket.

-With secret entrances, sleek interiors, and unique tipples, hidden bars are the unsung heroes of the island's drinking scene.
-While the concept is not new – speakeasies popped up during the Prohibition Era in the United States during the 1920s – just in the past year alone, we’ve unearthed at least eight bars scattered across Singapore, including a Japanese-style speakeasy tucked behind vending machines, a cocktail den inspired by opium dens of yore, and a nostalgic space paying homage to Hong Kong film and culture.
+With secret entrances, sleek interiors, and unique tipples, hidden bars with unique theming are the unsung heroes of the island's drinking scene.
+While the concept is not new – speakeasies popped up during the Prohibition Era in the United States during the 1920s – just in the past year alone, we’ve unearthed numerous bars scattered across Singapore, including a Japanese-style speakeasy tucked behind vending machines and a cocktail den paying homage to Chinese clans of Singapore’s early days.

-If you’re keen for a tipsy adventure, we've rounded up all the hip new hidden bars in Singapore and how to uncover them.
+If you’re keen for a tipsy adventure, we’ve rounded up our favourite under-the-radar cocktail bars in Singapore and how to find them.

 1. HUP SAN SOCIAL CLUB